Market bets on new 50-year Italian bond with launch of Draghi's government

 "Market conditions are unlikely to remain as favourable as they are now for the extra-long segment," they said.

-Expectations of further fiscal stimulus measures, especially in the United States, have eased fears of a rise in inflation that could weigh on the long end of the curve.
+Expectations of further fiscal stimulus measures, especially in the United States, have increased fears of a rise in inflation that could weigh on the long end of the curve.

 Long-dated euro zone government bond yields rose on Wednesday after a 50-year bond sale by Spain in the previous session .